pmjustafort/DSC-Phase1-Project-BEP/README.md

 By pursuing these next steps and further exploring the suggested variables, the analysis of airplane safety and investment could be strengthened, enabling more informed decision-making for companies in the aviation industry.

-#Further Details
+# Further Details

-Further details are available in the full analysis presented in the Jupyter Notebook.
+Further details are available in the full analysis presented in the Jupyter Notebook, as well as our interactive Tableau dashboard accessible via the provided link.
+The Tableau dashboard provides a comprehensive visual representation of the data, allowing for deeper exploration and analysis.

 ## **Repository Structure**